RobertElderSoftware/HappyCatSublimeFlow/README.md

 #  About

 This plugin is a failed attempt to integrate Facebook flow into sublime text.
-The idea was to provide functionality that would make it easy to navigate and find javascript errors from withing sublime.
+The idea was to provide functionality that would make it easy to navigate and find javascript errors from within sublime.
 After spending quite a bit of time researching and prototyping what plugin UI features exist, it was decided that Sublime's plugin API is not currently adequate for implementing this type of plugin in a way that has a high quality user experience.
 Reasons are listed in the next section.

 #  Difficulty Building UI Features In Sublime